kefayet93/DSP-to-RTL/README.md

 # DSP-to-RTL
-This repository contains a collection of wireless digital signal processing (DSP) projects taken all the way from Matlab/Python models to working RTL on FPGA.
+This repository contains a collection of wireless digital signal processing (DSP) projects, taking all the way from Matlab/Python models to working RTL on FPGA.
 It includes DSP building blocks like FIR filter with fixed-point conversion, bit-true verification, and FPGA timing/power results-showing the full path from algorithm-to-hardware.

 **Algorithm-to-Fixed-point-RTL**
 - Projects focused on wireless communication algorithms
-- MATLAB/Python based signal processing algorithms both in floating-point and fixed-point models
+- MATLAB/Python based signal processing algorithms, both in floating-point and fixed-point models
-- Synthesizable Register-Transfer Level (RTL) Verilog coding for hardware implementation on FPGA
+- Synthesizable Register-Transfer Level (RTL) Verilog coding for hardware implementation on an FPGA
 - Timing, power, and resource usage reports and analysis using synthesis tools like Vivado
 - Clear microarchitecture diagrams and short descriptions

+**C for RTL Design**
+- C teaches how hardware really moves data
+- C exposes memory addressing, pointers, and data locality
+- That's exactly what RTL design engineers deal with - registers, buses, caches, FIFOs